The Spot - Trail, BC

 We decided to take a road trip this summer.
 We geocached our way through the Kootneys and found ourselves in small towns like Trail.
 I had not planned on blogging about any of our meals but I found two in particular that I felt needed to be shared.

-**UPDATE August 2013: The Spot is now closed, but up for sale.**
+**UPDATE August 2013: The Spot is up for sale.**

 The Spot is a diner that is trying to bring back good honest diner food.
 They open their doors this past winter.
 We were geocaching through Trail and I spotted their revolving signage from the main road.
 We were staying in a B&B in nearby Rossland and I was determined that we must go to this diner before we continue with our trip.
 The next day we headed back down to The Spot.